-At the time of amalgamation, Alterra held approximately 4,000 mineral claims covering approximately 100,000 hectares in the Province of Newfoundland and Labrador.
-The claims are spread throughout Newfoundland and Labrador and have a variety of base metal, gold, rare earth elements ("REEs") and uranium prospects.
+At the time of its acquisition by the Company, Alterra held approximately 4,000 mineral claims covering approximately 100,000 hectares in the Province of Newfoundland and Labrador.
+The claims were spread throughout Newfoundland and Labrador and had a variety of base metal, gold, rare earth elements ("REEs") and uranium prospects.
 Alterra was incorporated in Newfoundland and Labrador in 2006 by founding shareholders Raymond Saunders, Gary Lewis and Paul Chafe.
 Gary Lewis and Paul Chafe have been prospecting and processing mining claims in the province since 1990.
-Coincident with the closing of the QT Raymond Saunders joined the board of directors of the Company.
+Coincident with the closing of the QT, Raymond Saunders joined the board of directors of the Company.